Skolkovo Innovation Center: Cooperation between clusters

 There are examples of cooperation between the clusters.
 For example, in 2012 clusters of Information Technologies and Biomedical Technologies organized joint contest on Mobile Diagnostic Device "Skolkovo M.D." and FRUCT was named the contest winner.

 Skolkovo Softlanding Program

 Skolkovo Softlanding Program is a special program for high-tech foreign companies willing to expand to the Russian market.
 It bridges the gap between startups from all around the world and the opportunities available to them in Russia.
 It helps innovators, small and medium-sized companies to find their success on the Russian market by connecting them to the Russian companies, investors, business angels, mentors, partners and professionals.
 The duration of the program is one week, it takes place three times a year (March, June, October).
 Starting from 2019 ten cohorts have been conducted, 234 companies from 55 countries have participated in the program.
+When the program is over foreign startups may apply for Skolkovo resident status on order to start receiving tax benefits. and get opportunity to apply for grants.